Vinoshni/online-banking-website/README.md

  Funds transfer to another account in the same bank.
  Request for cheque book/change of address/stop payment of cheques.
  Viewing monthly and annual
+Here the website is developed using HTML and PHP.